pigznn/galennos-ppr-landing-page/README.md

 The goal of this project is to present PPR services clearly and professionally while maximizing user engagement and lead generation.

+## ⚠️ Disclaimer

+This project was developed for a real client.
+The code is shared for portfolio purposes only.

 ## 👨‍💻 Author

 Developed by Guilherme Pignataro